ajharvie/nilsolav/pcb/readme.md

 KiCad files and gerbers for the keyboard.
-If you just want to make the keyboard PCBs, you just need the .zip of gerbers/ If you're going to edit the pcb files, you'll need the following libraries:
+If you just want to make the keyboard PCBs, you just need the .zip of gerbers.
+If you're going to edit the PCB files, you'll need the following libraries:

 ai03's MX footprint libary: https://github.com/ai03-2725/MX_Alps_Hybrid
 Keebio-parts: https://github.com/keebio/Keebio-Parts.pretty